Skip to content

 This pattern is ideal for migrations, historical backfills, or scheduled bulk loads that are too large for request/response ingest patterns.

-Endpoint: POST /v1/data/{namespace}/import with an empty object as the request data.
+Endpoint: POST /v1/data/{namespace}/requests/upload-url with an empty object as the request data.

 Terminal window